Green Line (Calgary): Additional infrastructure

-When the full line is complete, it will also feature 12 bridges, 10 park and ride facilities (with 5,000 to 6,000 parking stalls), 10 tunnels (including the 2 km-long centre city tunnel from 2 St SW in Eau Claire to Olympic Way SE in Victoria Park, a bridge connecting Eau Claire to Centre Street North, and 2 LRV maintenance and storage facilities (at Shepard and 96 Avenue N).
+When the full line is complete, it will also feature 12 bridges, 10 park and ride facilities (with 5,000 to 6,000 parking stalls), 10 tunnels (including the 2 km-long centre city tunnel from 2 St SW in Eau Claire to 11 Av SE in Victoria Park), a bridge connecting Eau Claire to Centre Street North, and 2 LRV maintenance and storage facilities (at Shepard and 96 Avenue N).

 Impact

+When the full vision is completed, from 160 Ave N to Seton, it's expected that 140,000 people will ride the Green Line every day.
+Stage 1 of construction is expected to have a daily ridership of 65,000 people.
+The city plans on creating many high density transit oriented development along the line once it is complete similar to how some areas around the existing C-Train lines have been redeveloped.
+The line will reduce travel times for existing north-central BRT and southeast BRT riders by an average of 25 minutes.

-The megaproject is expected to have far-reaching impacts to the mobility, economics and quality of life of hundreds of thousands of Calgarians.
-The Green Line will be entirely powered by wind generated electricity, reducing greenhouse gas emissions by 67,000 tonnes of carbon dioxide per year, equivalent to 14,200 fewer vehicles on Calgary's roadways.
-This saves 22 million litres of gasoline and diesel fuel yearly and reduces city-wide smog by 2%.
+The project is part of the cities plan to reduce emissions and meet Canada's Paris Agreement targets.
+Like the current C-Train Lines, the Green Line will be entirely powered by wind generated electricity and is expected to reduce greenhouse gas emissions by 67,000 tonnes of carbon dioxide per year, equivalent to 14,200 fewer vehicles on Calgary's roadways.

 Deerfoot Trail is currently the primary transportation route from north-central to southeast Calgary.
 It is the busiest freeway in Alberta, and suffers from chronic congestion.
 Calgarians spent an average of 15.7 hours in peak hour congestion in 2016.
-The Green Line alignment runs adjacent to Deerfoot Trail and is expected to be a catalyst for reducing traffic on the arterial route, as well as having impacts on traffic city wide.
+The Green Line alignment runs roughly parallel to Deerfoot Trail and when finished will provide a competitive alternative to driving on the freeway resulting in an improved quality of life for Calgarians and reduced congestion on Deerfoot and its connecting roads.

-The completed Green Line will reduce city-wide congestion by 10-15% and reduce total vehicle kilometres traveled by up to 40%.
-Additionally, the line will reduce travel times for existing north-central BRT and southeast BRT riders by an average of 25 minutes.
-Centre Street between 9 Avenue N - McKnight Blvd will be reduced to two lanes for vehicle traffic, converting the road from an arterial through-road to a local street.
-Those wishing to travel between downtown — McKnight Blvd using Centre Street will be encouraged to ride the CTrain, or take alternate routes such as Edmonton Trail or 14 Street NW.

-The line will contribute towards Calgary's economic recovery in response to the COVID-19 pandemic by generating 20,000 jobs for the construction of stage one alone, and by connecting 200,000 jobs within walking distance of the route.
-When completed, it’s expected that 140,000 people will ride the Green Line every day.
-Stage one of construction is expected to have a daily ridership of 65,000 people.